-In addition, crowdlending platforms use new data sources (social media and digital behavioural insights when navigating on the platforms) in combination with alternative credit scoring methods to evaluate in new ways the creditworthiness of individuals and MSMEs.
-This is particularly relevant for unbanked people (e.g. women, youth) and MSMEs without a credit history. " In Africa, most users seeking funding on crowdfunding platforms are either unbanked (49%) or unbanked (48%).15 This suggests that crowdfunding improves access to finance in Africa.
+Crowdlending platforms use new data sources (social media and digital behavioural insights when navigating on the platforms) in combination with alternative credit scoring methods to evaluate in new ways the creditworthiness of individuals and MSMEs.
+This is particularly relevant for unbanked people (e.g. youth) and MSMEs without a credit history.

+" In Africa, most users seeking funding on crowdfunding platforms are either unbanked (49%) or unbanked (48%).
+11 This suggests that crowdfunding improves access to finance in Africa.